 Medicinal cannabis, both plant-based and synthetic, can come in a range of forms including tablets, oils, vapours and tinctures.
 Smoking isn’t an approved preparation as it carries the same health risks as smoking cigarettes.

-Evidence for the use of medicinal cannabis to treat pain associated with muscle, bone and joint conditions is currently lacking.
+Evidence for the use of medicinal cannabis to treat pain associated with arthritis and musculoskeletal conditions is currently lacking.
 Cannabis has been illegal for so long that we just don’t have the thorough, scientific evidence we need about side effects or dosages, or the health conditions or symptoms it may be beneficial for.
 Some research is emerging, but much more is needed.

-More research is needed to determine the risks associated with long term use of medicinal cannabis.
+More research is also needed to determine the risks associated with long term use of medicinal cannabis.
+We just don’t have enough information at this stage to know what risks people may be exposed to if they use medicinal cannabis.

 As with any treatment or intervention, you and your doctor will weigh up the risks and benefits for your specific situation.